5 Best Nerf N-Strike Modulus Guns

 • MOTORIZED DART BLASTING: Hold down the acceleration button to activate the motor...

-The first Modulus blaster to hit the market was the Modulus ECS-10, which turned out to be quite a success.
-Another popular model is the Modulus Longstrike, which is included in my list of best Nerf sniper rifles.
+The first blaster released under this line was the Modulus ECS-10, which quickly became a fan favorite.
+Another standout model is the Modulus LongStrike, which is also featured in my Nerf sniper rifle guide.

-Modulus has one sub-series, called Ghost Ops.
-Modulus and Ghost Ops blasters share the same concept, but Ghost Ops blasters are encased in clear plastic to match their theme.
+The Modulus range also includes a sub-series called Ghost Ops.
+Ghost Ops blasters follow the same concept but are made with clear plastic casings that fit their stealth-inspired theme.

 1. Nerf Modulus LongStrike